Skip to content ↓

 On a PC/laptop

-> Open an internet browser and open the following web address www.office.com
+> Open an internet browser and open the following web address: www.office.com

-(this is normal username which is used to log into the school network with @qphs.co.uk on the end.
+(this is your normal username which is used to log into the school network with @qphs.co.uk at the end.
+For example, someone who normally logs on with 19FredB would use 19FredB@qphs.co.uk)

 > You will then be prompted for a password - enter your normal school login password